Supersheep50/jons-videogame-news/README.md

 - __Login/Log out Alert__

-    - Each time a user logins or logs out a message alert flashes to tell they have been successful in doing so.
+    - Each time a user logins or logs out a message alert flashes to tell them they have been successful in doing so.

     ![Login/Log out Alert](/static/images/login-alert.jpg)